amoskipyegon1/DjangoRestAuth/README.md

 This project also comes with OpenAPI-based [drf-spectacular](https://drf-spectacular.readthedocs.io/en/latest/readme.html) REST API documentation, providing clear and detailed information on the project's endpoints, request and response formats, and other technical specifications.
 The features currently present are:

--   Sign up
+-   Register

--   Sign in
+-   Authenticate

--   Sign out
+-   JWT Token Refresh

 -   Show current user

--   Update a user account
+-   Reset Password

--   Delete a user account
+-   Forgot Password Request

 # Usage Development